 As I reached the top the coastline was again in my sights.

-The water had a terrific deep green colour which was really brought out by the sun shining on it.
-At times the path passed small inlets with waves pounding the rock shelves...
+The water had a terrific deep green colour which was brought out by the intermittent sunshine.
+At times the path passed small inlets with waves pounding the rock shelves and it didn’t look very friendly at all.
+So much so, I was reminded of the Joseph Conrad quote…

 By now I was starting to come across more houses and I’ve carefully made sure they’re not visible in the photos.
 I was contemplating where I should turn around and head back, but as the path stretched out in front of me I was finding the decision to be a little difficult.
 In the end the track snaked to a point where I could see a seat and that was where I elected to have a break and then head back.
 Mind you the official walk was done, as I was well and truly amongst houses now.